hlw-aryan/100xdevAssignment/README.md

 # 100xdevAssignment
 Problem Setter Assignment

-Due to time constraint I wasn't able to add strong test case (larger value for n), but i will add it soon (using genrater code).
+Due to time constraint I wasn't able to add strong test case (larger value for n), but i will add it soon (using generator code).

 Some of my previous work as Problem Setter Role: